-For 2019, Mandalay anticipates the main focus to be on exploration in the underground.
+For 2020, Mandalay anticipates the main focus to be on exploration in the underground.
 Capital development will continue to the north of the known mineralization proximal to the Aurora zone.
 Ramping will also continue at the main and central zones following the depth extensions of those zones.
-Main capital production spend in the open pit will be for the initial removal of till for the Nylunds area, to the south of the current workings.

-In 2019, Mandalay is seeking to drill extensions of the Aurora zone and surrounding veins.
+In 2020, Mandalay is seeking to drill extensions of the Aurora zone and surrounding veins.
 Drilling is expected to occur from surface looking for the upper limit of Aurora and from underground seeking to extend the depth of the mineralization.
 Drilling will also be focused on higher-grade skarn mineralization in the underground mine.
-No diamond drilling is scheduled for the open pit for 2019 and only RC infill drilling is scheduled to occur.